Education

 Classroom Introduction

 Birds have very distinctive characteristics – if you know what to look for.
-Students will learn about plumage, flight, behavior, and habitat through a PowerPoint presentation.
+A PowerPoint presentation will teach students about plumage, flight, behavior, and habitat.
 In addition, the class includes an introduction to field guides and has a related art activity.
 This program is suitable for grades 2-5.

 Build a Nest Box